Reliable Zero-Shot Classification with the Trustworthy Language Model

 import pandas as pd

 Let’s load an example classification dataset.
-Here we consider legal documents from the “US” Jurisdiction of the Multi_Legal_Pile, a large-scale multilingual legal dataset that spans over 24 languages.
+Here we consider legal documents from the “US” Jurisdiction of the Multi_Legal_Pile.
 We aim to classify each document into one of three categories: [caselaw, contracts, legislation]

 .

-First download our example dataset and then load it into a DataFrame.
+First download our dataset and load it into a DataFrame.

 wget -nc 'https://cleanlab-public.s3.amazonaws.com/Datasets/zero_shot_classification.csv'